cirrusflyer275ds/ctx-eor-site/docs/contact.md

 # Let's Talk

-Have questions about how CTX-EOR can support your next hire?
+Have questions about how Hireway can support your next hire?
 We’re here to help — whether you want to:

 - Understand how trial hiring works